While going to Tibet with babies or toddlers might sound difficult, or even impossible, it is not!

 Altitude sickness is the main concern when it comes to visiting Tibet.
 The province is situated in the Tibetan Plateau that has an average elevation of 4500m above sea level.
 Lhasa itself is at 3600m, which is not an altitude that you can ignore.

 However, it does not mean you cannot do it altogether - as long as you follow the necessary precautions to prevent altitude sickness - traveling up to 4000m does not carry significant risks.
-Remember to take your time to acclimatise before getting to Tibet, remind your children (and yourself) to drink plenty of water and avoid strenuous exercise upon arrival.
+Here's what worked for our family:

 Remember to always take your own personal situation and health into account and not ignore any worrying symptoms.
 The hospital in Lhasa has necessary equipment for anyone needing oxygen treatment, so in case you need, don't be afraid to ask your travel agent to assist you during a visit.